wdawson/okta.github.io/_source/_posts/2018-08-02-aspnet-core-angular-crud.md

 ![Application Settings Screenstho]()
 {% img blog/angular-aspnetcore-crud/AngularCrudAppSettings.png alt:"The settings page for the application." width:"800" %}{: .center-image }

-Now that your application has been created copy down the Client ID and Client secret values on the following page, you’ll need them soon.
+Now that your application has been created copy down the Client ID and Client secret values on the following page, you'll need them soon.

 {% img blog/angular-aspnetcore-crud/OktaAppSecrets.png alt:"The new client ID and client secret." width:"800" %}{: .center-image }